-By the Spring of 2024, >53% of students in grades 3-5 will meet proficiency on ELA standards as measured by ILEARN.
+By Spring 2022, > 56% of students in grades 3rd-5th will meet proficiency on ELA standards as measured by ILEARN.

 If goal was met, how will the school further improve or sustain this level of performance?

 If the goal was not met, should the school continue to work toward this goal?
 Yes